rswathishree/SparksFoundation/README.md

 Topic: Web development And Designing
 # Task :1 - Basic Banking System
      1.Create a simple dynamic website which has the following specs.
      2.Start with creating a dummy data in database for upto 10 customers.
-Database options: Mysql, Mongo, Postgres, etc.Customers table will have basic fields such as name,            email,current balance etc. Transfers table will record all transfers happened.
+Database options: Mysql, Mongo, Postgres, etc.Customers table will have basic fields such as name,email,current balance etc. Transfers table will record all transfers happened.
      3.Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to >View all Customers .
      4.No Login Page.
 No User Creation.
 Only transfer of money between multiple users.
 # Project Created Using: